logos-maker/ikiGUI/README.md

 # ikiGUI
 The smallest cross platform audio plugin GUI library availible.
 Is about 530 lines of code in total.
 With a minimum of dependencies, and uses only old standard system libraries for maximum compability.

+Example code for using it can be found here... https://github.com/logos-maker/VST2

 ## GUI lib in C for iki graphics
 It's a new cross platform audio plugin GUI library for tiled graphics and animations, that uses almost no code at all.
 That is currently availible to Windows and Linux.